Bikeman868/NPL/docs/SYNTAX.md

 Very often, the expression after the `emit` statement is an expression that constructs a new message.
-You can consutruct a message from scratch using the message type identifier followed by a scope block that initializes the message, or you can use a message instance followed by a scope block to clone an existing message modifying some of it's properties along the way.
+You can consutruct a message from scratch using the message type identifier followed by a scope block that initializes the message, or you can use a message instance followed by a scope block to clone an existing message modifying some of its properties along the way.

 Inside the scope block you can have three further scope blocks.
 The `message` scope block defines the fields of the message to emit, the `context` scope block optionally adjusts the context of the new message, and the `route`